google/blockly-samples/codelabs/keyboard_navigation/keyboard_navigation.md

 import './custom_marker_svg';
 ```

-In the 'DomContentLoaded' event listener add the renderer to the default
+Pass the renderer name to the default options in the 'DomContentLoaded' event listener.
-options so it looks like the below code.
 ```js
   const defaultOptions = {
     toolbox: toolboxCategories,